ilagunap/fpchecker-doc/reports.md

 To see the files affected by an event, click on the number in the second column of the main report.
 For example, the picture below shows the file report for the NaN event.
 This report illustrates the files affected by that event in the application (first column) and the number of lines affected by that event (second column).

 {% include image.html file="fpchecker/events_report.png" url="https://github.com/LLNL/FPChecker" alt="fpchecker" max-width=500  %}

+This report shows also ther inputs that generated such event (in this case, NaN).

 ## Source Code Report